 How to generate an SSH key pair in Mac OS?

 You can generate a key in Mac OS using the ssh-keygen command.
-You should run it in Terminal.
-You will be asked for a file in which the key should be saved to and for a passphrase (password) for the key:
+You should run it in Terminal or iTerm and specify a type of encryption.
+You will also be asked for a file in which the key should be saved to and for a passphrase (password) for the key:

-Enter file in which to save the key (/Users/user/.ssh/id_dsa): id_dsa
+Enter file in which to save the key (/Users/user/.ssh/id_rsa): id_rsa

 Enter passphrase (empty for no passphrase):